david-fong/okiidoku/README.md

 ## How to Run It

-Make sure you have mingw-w64 installed.
+Note: If building for windows, make sure you have mingw-w64 installed, and set the [`WINDOWS_ANSI`](./src/buildflag.hpp) build flag to true.
+This project was originally developed using mingw-w64.
+Pull requests are appreciated to fix any issues encountered when building for other systems.

 ```shell
 cd src